Cirius1792/reactive-api-example/README.md

 - the original reports produced by artillery, both in json and html format
 - the original resource utilization data extracted by docker
-- a comparison in excel forma, where the following plots have been produced (I'm sorry for using excel!)
+- a comparison in excel format, where the following plots have been produced (I'm sorry for using excel!)

 ### Http Requests Execution time